UK garage: Role of MCs

+Before the emergence of UKG, ragga MCs had a difficult time in the music scene but found solid footing through garage.
+Simon Reynolds wrote in Energy Flash: "the rude-boy factor of the ragga patois voice in speed garage anthems like Gant's "Sound Bwoy Burial" probably acted to 'inoculate' against the 'effeminate' sensuality of house."

+The role of the MC, which is a central figure in UKG, originates from the Jamaican dancehall tradition of 'toasting' and its vibrant sound system culture.
+Like the Jamaican dancehall toaster, the garage MC is a typically masculine and animated character which evokes responses from the crowd and engages their attention in a gritty, provocative manner.
+Reynolds provided an example of how the crowd would shout "Bo!" if they love a record which had just been dropped into the mix.
+The MC would then instruct the DJ to immediately stop the tune, manually go back to the start and "come again".

 Dubstep

 The dark garage sound that was being produced by the likes of Wookie, Zed Bias, Shy Cookie, El-B and Artwork (of DND) in the late 1990s would set the groundwork for both grime and dubstep.
 Developing in parallel to grime, dubstep would take a mostly instrumental stripped down form of dark garage and with it bring in production values and influences from dub reggae.

 UK funky

-Some UK garage/dubstep/grime/bassline producers have moved to a different sound called UK funky, which takes production values from many different shades of soulful house music with elements of UK garage and blends them at a standard house music tempo, and soca with tribal style percussion from afrobeat.
+Some UK garage producers have moved to a different sound called UK funky, which takes production values from many different shades of soulful house music with elements of UK garage and blends them at a standard house music tempo, and soca with tribal style percussion from afrobeat.

 Future garage

-A contemporary offshoot of dubstep heavily influenced by UK garage is future garage.
+Future garage is a genre of electronic music that incorporates a variety of influences from UK garage and softer elements from 2-step garage, leading to an off-kilter rhythmic style.
+Characteristic sounds are pitched vocal chops, warm filtered reese basses, dark atmospheres (including synth pads, field recordings and other atmospheric sounds) and vinyl crackle.
+The tempo usually ranges from 130 to 140 bpm, but can also be slower or faster.